Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/relevance.rst

 The wildcard_query function maps to the wildcard_query query used in search engine.
 It returns documents that match provided text in the specified field.
-Supported wildcard characters can be found here: https://opensearch.org/docs/latest/opensearch/query-dsl/term/#wildcards
+Supported wildcard characters can be found here: https://opensearch.org/docs/latest/opensearch/query-dsl/term/#wildcards SQL wildcard % is converted to * as well as _ to ?.
+You may include % and _ in the search by escaping with a backslash prefix.

 Available parameters include: